-When you try to have an everyday conversation about something that’s going well for you, something you’ve achieved, when you want to share your good news, about others or about yourself, or when something terrible that has happened to you or someone you know, and you’re looking for support.
+When you try to have an everyday conversation about something that’s going well for you, something you’ve achieved, when you want to share your good news about others or yourself, or when something terrible has happened to you or someone you know, and you’re looking for support.

 It’s incredibly confusing and frustrating as to you.
-You’re sharing your good news with someone you care for who you believe cares for you, your looking to share in the joy together, celebrate together, however as a narcissist is incredibly envious of those around them, the narcissist is looking to pull you down, invalidate you, to feel better about themselves, narcissists can be envious of you, envious of your happiness, your success, they can fear you doing better than what they perceive themselves to be, they can fear losing control over you.
+You’re sharing your good news with someone you care for and who you believe cares for you.
+You’re looking to share in the joy together and celebrate together.
+However, as a narcissist is incredibly envious of those around them, the narcissist is looking to pull you down, invalidate you, to feel better about themselves.
+Narcissists can be envious of you, envious of your happiness, your success.
+They can fear you are doing better than what they perceive themselves to be.
+They can fear losing control over you.
 Narcissistic people only want to see you do well if they can take the credit and keep you in your place.

 A narcissist isn’t interested in how you’re feeling.
 They are only interested in how they’re feeling.
 E.S.

-When you go to celebrate something with a narcissist, the narcissist can go for those passive-aggressive sulks and silent treatments, they can become grumpy as they feel offended by your success, they might Invalidate, if you’ve got a promotion at work, a narcissist will claim your job isn’t as important as theirs as they don’t recognise everyone has a role to play in Society, a narcissist could start exaggerating their achievements while downplaying yours.
+When you go to celebrate something with a narcissist, the narcissist can go for those passive-aggressive sulks and silent treatments.
+They can become grumpy as they feel offended by your success, and they might Invalidate.
+If you’ve got a promotion at work, a narcissist will claim your job isn’t as important as theirs as they don’t recognise everyone has a role to play in society.
+A narcissist could start exaggerating their achievements while downplaying yours.
 “That’s nothing.
 What about when I?”
-They want to bring the conversation back onto themselves, or they can switch the topic of conversation or completely withdraw.
+They want to bring the conversation back to themselves, or they can switch the topic of conversation or completely withdraw.
 A narcissist will happily provoke an argument just to take control of the situation, to ruin your good mood, and once they have, you’ll notice just how calm and happy they become.

 When a narcissist is envious of another, they seek to either take it from the other person or destroy it for them.
-If they can’t take it or destroy it, they’re going to ruin how you feel about it.
+If they can’t take it or destroy it, they will ruin how you feel about it.

 A narcissist wants you to feel weak so that they can feel strong.
 E.S.